 You’ve set your schedule.
 You know what time you’re supposed to start.
 A few minutes before your scheduled time starts, get yourself ready.
 Eat something if you’re hungry.
 Keep a bottle of water handy.
 Take a bathroom break if you want to.
 Get it all done before study time starts so you don’t have an excuse to procrastinate.

 Don’t forget to switch off your phone too.
 If you prefer to keep your phone on silent rather than switch it off, make sure it’s not near enough to distract you every time a message or notification comes through.
 Leave it under your pillow or in another room.

 If you’re still feeling overwhelmed about the looming study time, set yourself a goal of studying for a solid 15-20 minutes without a break.
 Afterward, see how you feel when the time is up.
 Chances are, you’ll be able to commit to another 15-20 minutes.

 A pretty common way to get motivated for the gym is to listen to music that motivates you.
 But, did you know that it works the same way for studying?
-Put on something you know pumps you up and let it fuel your mindset before you start your study session.
-I like to listen to ACDC “Back In Black” or Walk Off the Earth “Rule The World” before switching to my favorite focus playlist.
+That’s true, listening to music you enjoy is one of the many ways to motivate yourself to study.
+It works by fueling your mindset before you start your study session.
+I like to listen to ACDC’s “Back In Black” or Walk Off the Earth’s “Rule The World” before switching to my favorite focus playlist.